paulie-of-punskas/paulie-of-punskas/README.md

 ## Labas / Hello / Hallo / Grüezi / Cześć

 I am Paul, and currently am working as a programmer for one of pharmaceutical companies.
-In the past, I had worked in finance as well as insurance industries as well.
+In the past, I had worked in finance and insurance industries as well.
 I like Test-Driven Development.

 I am using using this as a landing page and "single source of truth" of what I am currently working on or had worked on before.
 I consider it as a quasi portfolio.
 Some of the projects might be hosted on different code forge.